japila-books/apache-spark-internals/docs/kubernetes/SparkKubernetesClientFactory.md

   defaultServiceAccountCaCert: Option[File]): KubernetesClient
 ```

-`createKubernetesClient` takes the OAuth token-related configuration properties from the input [SparkConf](../SparkConf.md):
+`createKubernetesClient` utility takes the OAuth token-related configuration properties from the input [SparkConf](../SparkConf.md):

 * `kubernetesAuthConfPrefix`.oauthTokenFile (or defaults to the input `defaultServiceAccountToken`)
 * `kubernetesAuthConfPrefix`.oauthToken